Abhattgithub/qr-code-component-main/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+This project helped me in brushing up a little bit of my CSS skills and responsive designing.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [(https://internetingishard.netlify.app/)] - This helped me in revising my skills.